ADirin/OTP1_LectureMaterial/Week 7/HomeAssignment/Tasks.md

-# (OPTIONAL)

 # Lecture Assignment: Weekly Sports Time Tracker Application

 ## Objective
 This assignment aims to help students develop a Java application that tracks the time spent on sports activities during the week.
-Students will also practice version control with GitHub, continuous integration and deployment using Jenkins, containerization with Docker, and running the application in a Linux environment within a virtual machine.
+Students will also practice version control with GitHub, continuous integration and deployment using Jenkins, containerization with Docker, and running the application in a Virtual Machine / Linux environment or  [lab-play_webapp](https://labs.play-with-docker.com/).

 **How to do:**
 1. Develop the Java Application